Source of image: Don Keirstead, Riparian Buffer, Water Quality Photos, USDA NRCS, http://www.nrcs.usda.

 The Missouri Coalition for the Environment wants to help create a better “Farm Bill”, since it influences many aspects of our lives.
 From our stomachs to our taxes, it defines agricultural, environmental, and governmental practices.
 We want to create a better system that offers food security, fair markets, environmental stability, and finally, a stronger taxpayer voice.

 The most recent Farm Bill, the “Agricultural Act of 2014,” is composed of the following twelve Titles, listed in order: Commodity, Conservation, Trade, Nutrition, Credit, Rural Development, Research, Forestry, Energy, Horticulture, Crop Insurance, and Miscellaneous.
 Some of the programs within each Title are mandatory programs that must be renewed with each Farm Bill; others do not, and are discretionary programs that can be approved or repealed each year.
-In FY2014, of the $145 billion annual federal budget for agricultural-related programs, $125 billion was for mandatory Farm Bill programs, but only $21 billion was for discretionary programs, inside and outside the farm bill.
+In Fiscal Year (FY) 2014, of the $145 billion annual federal budget for agricultural-related programs, $125 billion was for mandatory Farm Bill programs, but only $21 billion was for discretionary programs, inside and outside the farm bill.
+Mandatory programs are those to which dedicating funding is required by Congress each year, while discretionary programs, though dedicating funds is authorized, are not required to receive a certain amount of funding- or any funding at all.
 Read more about the budget here.

 In addition to the disincentives in the Farm Bill to produce fruits and vegetables, the Commodity Title and Crop Insurance Title discourage sustainable agriculture practices.
-Farmers are not required to utilize soil conservation practices as a condition for receiving payments under their insurance policies in the event of a natural disaster causing losses in revenue or yield, so they try to maximize their yield of commodity crops by planting “fence row to fence row.”
+Unless growing on land classes as “highly erodible” or “wetland” farmers are not required to utilize soil conservation practices as a condition for receiving payments under their insurance policies in the event of a natural disaster causing losses in revenue or yield, so they try to maximize their yield of commodity crops by planting “fence row to fence row.”
 This negatively impacts long-term agricultural productivity by removing natural protections against soil erosion and degradation.